March 3, 2025

 Of course, a mic that's up close will pick up some extra sounds from your mouth, too.
 Which is why you should…

-Use pop filters to block out plosives
+Use pop filters to reduce breath sounds

 You might not have to look far to find the source of those annoying rumbles and creaks—they might be coming from your rusty old mic stand.